Without Recourse (Sans Recours): Understanding Legal and Financial Implications

 2. Transfer of Rights: It allows the transfer of certain rights or assets without transferring the accompanying liabilities or obligations.

-3. Legal Clarity: The use of this term helps provide clarity and transparency in contractual agreements, reducing ambiguity about the extent of liability.
+3. Legal Clarity: Using this term helps provide clarity and transparency in contractual agreements, reducing ambiguity about the extent of liability.

 1. Endorsement: A party may endorse a negotiable instrument, such as a promissory note, with the phrase “Without Recourse.”
 This endorsement signifies that they are not assuming responsibility for the repayment of the note if the borrower defaults.